 - Mattress is cool to the touch and offers excellent temperature regulation

 - Very minimal motion transfer, which is good news for couples

 - Edge support is middling for a luxury-priced hybrid mattress

 We slept on a twin-size Casper Wave Hybrid Snow mattress for four weeks.
 During this time we tested the mattress in all major areas of performance following our mattress testing methodology, rating it on pressure relief, motion isolation, temperature regulation, edge support and durability, as well as ease of set up.

 In addition to our physical testing, we also analyzed hundreds of user reviews to build a comprehensive sense of what it's like to sleep on the Wave Hybrid Snow.
 Here are our findings.

 A twin-sized Casper Wave Hybrid Snow mattress weighs 70lbs.
 Meanwhile, a queen-sized Wave Hybrid Snow mattress weighs 111lbs and a king 145lbs.
 Suffice to say, if you have a friend or family member in the vicinity who can help get the mattress into your bedroom, take advantage of that (especially if steps are involved).

-While I did need someone to help me carry the box upstairs from the garage to my bedroom on the next floor, it wasn't an entirely cumbersome process to set the mattress up solo.
+While our lead reviewer did need someone to help me carry the box upstairs from the garage to her bedroom on the next floor, it wasn't an entirely cumbersome process to set the mattress up solo.

 Unpacking and unrolling the mattress was rather uneventful — which is a good thing.
 (The included Sleeper's Manual helped, too.)
 Once the plastic was off, the mattress fully inflated within five minutes and was suitable to sleep on that night.